elixtcode/senior-village-connect/README.md

 ## 📌 Project Highlights

-- Replaced passive CCTV reliance with proactive QR-based entry logging
+- Designed to replace passive CCTV reliance with proactive QR-based visitor tracking
-- Built reusable UI components using **shadcn/ui**
+- Built reusable UI components using shadcn/ui
 - Designed for password-free authentication and planned future OTP support
 - Demonstrated how tech can address overlooked local safety issues
 - Used AI-assisted scaffolding during early layout setup only; all code and logic written manually

 ---

-## 🛠 Tech Stack

-- React
-- TypeScript
-- Tailwind CSS
-- shadcn/ui
-- QR Code API
-- Vite
+🛠️ **Note:**
+This project is an active prototype and not yet in production.
+I am currently working with the village council to further refine its features and move toward real-world implementation.
 ---

 <details>